-A nurse midwife does more than just deliver babies.
+A nurse-midwife does more than deliver babies.
 They provide healthcare and wellness to women through family planning, gynecological checkups, and prenatal care.

-Many nurse midwives find job satisfaction while helping mothers birth their babies in a safe and natural way.
+Many nurse-midwives find job satisfaction while helping mothers birth their babies safely and naturally.

 According to BLS, the average salary for a Certified Nurse Midwife was $99,770 as of May 2016.

 5. Nurse Researcher

 Nurse researchers are scientists who study various aspects of health, illness, and health care.